Carrie Underwood: 2022–present: Denim & Rhinestones

 On June 7, Underwood shared a snippet of a new song, "Take Me Out", included on the deluxe edition of the Denim & Rhinestones album, which was released in September.
-On June 9, Underwood launched her own Sirius XM channel, Carrie's Country, which features multiple genres, including classic rock and the latest in country, as well as personal insight from Underwood on her career.
+On June 9, Underwood launched her own SiriusXM channel, Carrie's Country, which features multiple genres, including classic rock and the latest in country, as well as personal insight from Underwood on her career.
 She added 18 more dates for her Vegas residency, Reflection, through August 2024.
 In July 2024, it was announced she had extended her residency, and would replace Katy Perry as judge on American Idol in 2025, respectively.

 On August 2, Underwood released a duet with American rock band Papa Roach, "Leave a Light On (Talk Away the Dark)", that was originally featured on their album Ego Trip.
 The charity single was released in collaboration with the American Foundation for Suicide Prevention for suicide awareness.
 Underwood was featured on the duet "I'm Gonna Love You" with Cody Johnson, released to country radio in September 2024.
 The single opened at number one on Billboards Digital Songs sales chart and peaked within the top ten of both Billboard’s Country Airplay and Hot Country Songs.

 In January 2025, Underwood performed "America the Beautiful" at the second inauguration of U.S. President Donald Trump.
 She performed a cappella, following complications with the planned musical accompaniment.
 ABC News affiliate KABC-TV called the performance a "unifying moment".
 Following "intense backlash" from fans and mixed reaction from media, Underwood called her decision to perform at the inauguration an answer to a call "at a time when we must all come together in the spirit of unity and looking to the future."
 In August of that year, it was announced that Underwood would return as a judge on American Idol for another season.

+On 12 May 2026, Underwood returned to American Idol to perform truncated versions of Mötley Crüe's "Home Sweet Home" and "Kickstart My Heart" with the band on the show's finale.
+It was not her first connection to the song; Underwood had previously recorded a cover of "Home Sweet Home" as American Idol's end-title theme in 2009.
+The performance continued a pattern of rock covers throughout her career, including Guns N' Roses' "Welcome to the Jungle," Motörhead's "Ace of Spades," and Ozzy Osbourne's "Mama, I'm Coming Home" in concert, and a 2025 duet with an American Idol contestant covering Drowning Pool's "Bodies."